Electrostatic loudspeaker: Amateur-built speakers

 Electrostatic speakers enjoy some popularity among do-it-yourself (DIY) loudspeaker builders.
 They are one of the few types of speakers in which the transducers themselves can be built from scratch by an amateur as basic hardware for complete ESL DIY projects can be found available online.
-Such supplies include resistors and capacitors for RC circuit frequency equalization, if necessary; step-up transformers; perforated metal sheets or grids and insulating plastics for the stators; polymer film and conductive paint (e.g. a liquid graphite suspension) for the membrane; simple tensioning equipment for proper membrane tuning; and a frame, usually of wood, to hold everything together.
+Such supplies include resistors and capacitors for RC circuit frequency equalization, if necessary; step-up transformers; perforated metal sheets or grids and insulating plastics for the stators; polymer film and conductive paint (e.g., a liquid graphite suspension) for the membrane; simple tensioning equipment for proper membrane tuning; and a frame, usually of wood, to hold everything together.
 A widely read resource by ESL enthusiasts is The Electrostatic Loudspeaker Design Cookbook (ISBN 978-1-882580-00-2) by notable ESL specialist Roger Sanders.

 Commercial speakers

 Arthur Janszen was granted in 1953 for an electrostatic loudspeaker.
-He had worked in the Navy to develop a low-distortion, high-frequency source for targeting torpedoes.
-After the war, he developed manufacturing technique for electrostatic speakers, to be used with conventional cone woofers, known as electrostatic hybrids.
-He licensed Neshaminy Electric to make these speakers.

-In the early 1970s, Electronic Industries of Minneapolis took over the license and rights to make JansZen electrostatic speakers.

-In 1974, Electronic Industries introduced a new wire wrap around ESL tweeter that greatly lowered the cost to manufacture.
-It proved to be extremely reliable.
-Several large arrays of these tweeters were used as public address systems in concerts in Minneapolis.

-Ownership changed again in the late 1970s, and the company was bought.
-Plans were made to offer electrostatic speakers in cars, but they never came into production.
-Dave Wilson of Wilson audio, used JansZen tweeters in his famous, WAMM, Wilson Audio Modulator Monitor.
-That speaker sold for $220,000 a pair when it was discontinued.

-The developers of the Tri-Ergon sound-on-film sound film system had developed a primitive design of electrostatic loudspeaker as early as 1919.
-David JansZen, son of Arthur JansZen, using his father's papers and designs introduced his own version of electrostatic hybrid speakers.
-His company, still in business, was not connected to Electronic Industries JansZen speakers.
-Mr. Janszen's company, JansZen still makes an evolved version of his original design.
-The KLH Nine was designed in the mid-1950s by Arthur A. Janszen, and thousands were sold after the design was brought over to KLH in 1959 and put into regular production.
+The developers of the Tri-Ergon sound-on-film system had developed a primitive design of electrostatic loudspeaker as early as 1919.
+JansZen still makes an evolved version of his original design.